lividavi19/lingo-buddy-api/README.md

 # lingo-buddy-api
-an api for the lingo buddy, an app that helps learn venacular languages in Tanzania
+an api for venacular languages in Tanzania